crate/cratedb-guide/docs/feature/storage/index.md

 CrateDB uses three main data structures of Lucene:
 Inverted indexes for text values, BKD trees for numeric values, and doc values.

+By default, all fields are indexed, nested or not, but the indexing can be turned off selectively.

 - **Inverted index**

   The Lucene indexing strategy for text fields relies on a data structure called inverted